-- ➤ Previous winners of the Presidential Award for Management Excellence may not apply again for 2 years, and only then if there has been significant change in terms of development and extension of the project.
-For example, the 2002 award winners may not apply again until award year 2005. - ➤ Honorable mentions may apply again at any time.
+Previous winners of the Presidential Award for Management Excellence in the innovative and exemplary category may not submit an application for the same project again for 2 years, and only then if there has been significant change in terms of development and extension of that project.
+For example, the 2003 award winners may not apply again until award year 2006.